-Parents who leave their baby’s penis uncircumcised might worry what sort of special care and cleaning it requires.
+Parents who leave their baby’s penis uncircumcised might worry what sort of special care and cleaning foreskin requires.
 After all, it’s hard to know what’s going on underneath the penis foreskin concealing a portion of their baby’s penis.
 But manipulating the penis foreskin for any kind of cleaning or inspection, especially when babies are young, could do more harm than good.
 Luckily, an uncircumcised penis is designed to stay pretty damn clean until puberty, at which point it becomes the kid’s responsibility to keep it tidy.

 “You want the penis to be a little on the larger side before you start digging deep down under the foreskin,” says Florida-based urologist Dr. Jamin Brahmbhatt.
 “You don’t want to peel it back when the penis is small and injure it.
 Don’t force it.”